gitmichaelqiu/GSM8K-Ollama-Tester/README.md

 3. `prompt_comparison_test.jsonl.png`: Bar chart visualization showing:
    - Accuracy percentage for each prompt
    - Model name and number of problems evaluated

-## Understanding the Results

-- ✓ indicates a correct answer
-- ✗ indicates an incorrect answer
-- Accuracy is calculated as (correct answers / total attempts) * 100

-## Customization

-### Answer Extraction

-The script attempts to extract numerical answers from the model's responses.
-The extraction logic can be customized in the `extract_answer()` function if needed.